Dharani5271733/dockerbuild-image/README.md

 # dockerbuild-image

+# First of all if you want to build a image you need to run the docker.
+#put the below commands to cmd in the located directory.

 #1.docker build -t flask-app .    (this command is ued to build the docker image.we want to run the command in  directory of where the app.py is available.[flask-app is not to give name you give what name you want] )